-The Company has offices across the world, located strategically to maintain close contact and proximity with its customers in various key markets.
-This has helped in strengthening customer relationships and building a deeper understanding of local market dynamics.
-Simultaneously, the Company is able to extend services and support development through a combination of local/onsite and central/off-site resources.
-This approach allows the Company to offer blended rates to its customers by employing a unique and cost-effective global development model.
+We have offices across the world, located strategically to maintain close contact and proximity with our customers in various key markets.
+This has not only helped us in strengthening our customer relationships but also in building a deeper understanding of local market dynamics.
+Simultaneously, we are able to extend services and even support development through a combination of onsite and off-site resources.
+This approach has allowed us to offer blended rates to our customers by employing a unique and cost-effective global development model.

-While our business model is built around the development, implementation and maintenance of our suite of financial applications, under NFSTM, NetSol has employed the same facilities and competencies to extend its offerings into related segments, including:
+While our business model is built around the development, implementation and maintenance of our suite of financial applications, we have employed the same facilities and competencies to extend our offerings into related segments, including but not limited to:

-- IT consulting & services
+- IT consulting and services

-- business intelligence
+- Business intelligence

-- information security

-- independent system review

-- outsourcing services and software process improvement consulting
+- Outsourcing services and software process improvement consulting

-- maintenance and support of existing systems
+- Maintenance and support of existing systems

-- project management
+- Project management

-- technology/start-up incubation
+- Technology/start-up incubation

-- Innovation Lab, developing new tools and technologies
+- White label digital retailing for auto-captives

+- 3D mapping

 Our global operation is broken down into three regions: North America, Europe and Asia Pacific.
-All subsidiaries are seamlessly integrated to function effectively with global delivery capabilities, cross selling to multinational asset finance companies, leveraging a centralized marketing and pre-sales organization and, a network of employees connected across the globe to support local and global customers and partners.
+All of the subsidiaries are seamlessly integrated to function effectively with global delivery capabilities, cross selling to multinational asset finance companies, leveraging a centralized marketing and pre-sales organization and, a network of employees connected across the globe to support local and global customers and partners.